By Jane Lacey

 Guides to helping young children deal with difficult issues

 This book teaches readers how to deal with bullies and make sure they don't give in to peer pressure to bully others.
 It features seven stories from children who have a range of bullying problems from a girl who is being left out by her friends to a boy bullied for the way he speaks.
 It features both verbal and physical bullying.
 The stories help readers understand and empathise with characters, while also offering practical advice that readers can use in their everyday lives.
 The end of the book features a short playscript to act out and discuss.
 The book has engaging illustrations throughout.

-In this series case studies combine with sensible, practical advice to help children find out what to do in difficult situations.
+In this series case studies combine with sensible, practical advice to help children aged 7+ find out what to do in difficult situations.

 Jane Lacey (Author)

 Jane Lacey was a primary school teacher for ten years before she became a full-time writer of non-fiction books for children between the ages of three and eleven.

 Venitia Dean is a freelance illustrator who grew up in Brighton.
 She has always loved drawing, ever since she could hold a pencil!
 As a teenager she discovered a passion for figurative illustration and then when she turned 19 she was given a digital drawing tablet for her birthday and started transferring her work to the computer.
 She hasn't looked back since!
 As well as illustration, Venitia loves reading graphic novels, and walking her dog Peanut.

 - Publication date: